vgongar/TFM-FlowMatching-DiffusionModels/README.md

 $\mathcal{L}(\theta)=\mathbb{E}[\Vert u_t^\theta(tz+(1-t)\varepsilon)-(z-\varepsilon)\Vert^2]$, where $t\rightsquigarrow U[0,1],\quad z\rightsquigarrow p_{data}, \quad \varepsilon \rightsquigarrow \mathcal{N}(0,I)$

-In summary, what we must do is:
+In summary, what we must can be broken down into this steps:

 1. Sample z randomly from the dataset.
 2. Sample a random number $t \rightsquigarrow U[0,1]$.